-Employers often hire part-time or temporary workers to help with increased work demands or seasonal industry fluctuations that sometimes occur in certain industries.
-Most states define part-time employees as those who work less than 35 hours per week, compared to full-time employees who typically work for 40 hours or more.
+Employers often hire part-time workers to help with increased work demands or seasonal industry fluctuations that sometimes occur in certain industries.
+Most states define part-time employees as those who work less than 35 hours per week, compared to full-time employees who typically work at least 40 hours per week.

-Under federal laws, part-time employees are treated the same as full-time employees under the Fair Labor Standards Act (FLSA) concerning minimum wage, overtime pay, recordkeeping and child labor.
-In addition, part-time employees are covered under OSHA's safety and health policies concerning work-related injuries, illnesses, and occupational fatalities.
-Under the Employee Retirement Income Security Act (ERISA), part-time employees who work 1,000 hours or more during a calendar year may be eligible for retirement benefits.
+Under the Fair Labor Standards Act (FLSA), part-time employees are treated the same as full-time employees when it comes to minimum wage, overtime pay, recordkeeping, and child labor.
+Part-time employees are also covered under OSHA's safety and health policies concerning work-related injuries, illnesses, and occupational fatalities.
+Finally, part-time employees who work 1,000 hours or more during a calendar year may be eligible for retirement benefits under the Employee Retirement Income Security Act (ERISA).

 Temporary employees may work full or part-time, and may work for more than one agency at a time.
 Although not typically eligible for company benefits, some temporary agencies offer health care and other benefits to their temp employees.
-In an economic downturn, temporary employees are often the first to go, making it less of an ideal job for job security.
+In an economic downturn, temporary employees are often the first to go, making it less of an ideal job when it comes to job security.

-Generally, seasonal employees are hired to work on a part-time basis by companies that need extra help during a particular season, typically the Christmas season.
-For example, large retailers, such as Wal-Mart, Toys R' Us, and Best Buy, hire thousands of seasonal employees each year to account for the increased shopping demands of the season.
-Seasonal employees may be hired within several industries, such as retail, hospitality, customer service, shipping/handling, and sales, and are entitled to minimum wage and overtime.
+Generally, seasonal employees are hired by companies that need extra help during a particular season, such as the Christmas season.
+For example, large retailers such as Wal-Mart and Best Buy hire thousands of seasonal employees each year to account for the increased shopping demands of the season.
+Seasonal employees may be hired within several industries, such as retail, hospitality, customer service, shipping/handling, and sales.
+Seasonal employees are usually hired on a part-time basis, but are entitled to minimum wage and overtime.

 Seasonal jobs can offer out-of-work employees the opportunity to earn income to pay down bills, for example, or earn money for holiday gift giving.
-In addition, since many seasonal jobs can be performed on evenings and weekend, regular employees can earn a second income for a certain period of time as a seasonal employee.
+Additionally, since many seasonal jobs can be performed on evenings and weekends, regular employees can earn a second income for a certain period of time as a seasonal employee.